hackclub/winter/thekyleliao.md

 5. Program the arduino to control the RGB lights using this video as a guide: https://www.youtube.com/watch?v=5M24QUVE0iU&ab_channel=MakeUseOf.
 Create RGB lightshow for kayak.
 6. Build out the electronics on a breadboard with the RGB lights and an external battery holder with 8AA and place inside waterproof bag, with a small hole for the light strip to come out.
 7. Tape the led light strips to the boat and decorate the kayak with sharpie and stickers
 8. Transport it to a lake or bay, fold it back into a kayak, place PVC structure bars, attach the pontoons, connect the electrical box, and hopefully not sink.
+Play music and have a lightshow in a DIY kayak in the middle of winter.

 ## Budget